simonemberton/Introduction_to_Creative_Coding/Week_15/answer-task7-third code challenge.md

 Use the ```loadImage('assets/cat.png');``` function to prelaod the image in ```setup()```.

 Use the ```image(img, x-100, y-100);``` to display the image instead of the ellipse.
 Note the ```-100``` co-ordinates to account for the image being located at the top left of x, y.
-NOTE: if you are not sure what this refere to uncomment the ellipse and draw both the ellipse and image.
+NOTE: if you are not sure what this refers to uncomment the ellipse and draw both the ellipse and image.

 - Your sketch.js code should like this